This session explains when and with whom DG ECHO intervenes in the field of Food Assistance.

 In such cases, the Commission will only engage humanitarian food assistance on the basis of dialogue, coordination and advocacy with potential development players, where they exist, and with a clear and realistic exit-strategy defined.

 Other EU funds addressing Food Insecurity

-The EU has various non-humanitarian instruments and programmes addressing addressing food security needs in developing countries.
+The EU has various non-humanitarian instruments and programmes addressing food security needs in developing countries.
 Among them Development and Trust Funds.
 To know more about them, please click here.